Introduction to Wireless Networking

 Indoors

 Radio waves travel in straight lines and at 2.4GHz do not penetrate obstacles very well.
 Some surfaces reflect the signals quite well whilst others tend to absorb them.
-Water, which comprises most of you , is particularly good at absorbing the energy, so you will find that putting your hand over an antenna can reduce the signal substantially.
+Water, which comprises most of you, is particularly good at absorbing the energy, so you will find that putting your hand over an antenna can reduce the signal substantially.
 (Your hand won't warm up because output power is limited to 100mW in Europe - well below the power output of your mobile phone!).
-5GHz wireless suffers from similar problems BUT, with better penetration and scatter, it offers considerably improved non-line-of-site (NLOS) capabilities over 2.4GHz devices.
+5GHz wireless suffers from similar problems BUT, with better scatter, it can give improved non-line-of-site (NLOS) capabilities over 2.4GHz devices.

-As a general rule 802.11b/g devices will usually cover a house quite well but there are no guarantees.
-You might also find, particularly for 11g, that the connection speeds will drop in order to get a reliable link.
-In fact, often an 11g product with up to 54meg potential will give similar performance to an 11b device even though 11b is only up to 11meg speed.
-The signal passes better through wooden floors and ceilings than through brick walls, and has no chance at all through concrete or stone.
+As a general rule, 802.11g/n devices will usually cover a house quite well but there are no guarantees.
+You might also find that the connection speeds will drop in order to get a reliable link.
+In fact, often an 11n product with up to 300meg potential will only give a fraction of its maximum throughput.
+The signal passes better through wooden floors and ceilings than through brick walls and has no chance at all through concrete or stone.
 The use of an access point in the loft connected to a directional antenna pointing down from the rafters has proved an effective way to get full coverage in a typical house.
-For a more restrictive range the built-in antennas often work very well.
+For a more restrictive range, the built-in antennas often work very well.

-802.11a/5GHz radio, although costing a little more than 2.4GHz products, has much better penetration and scatter making it considerably better for indoors operation where it needs to reach remote rooms.
-In our opinion, 5Ghz is the future for wireless networking in buildings
+802.11a/ac/5GHz radio, although costing a little more than 2.4GHz products, has much better scatter making it theoretically better for indoors operation where it needs to reach remote rooms.
+11n WiFi based on 5GHz is almost the future for wireless networking in buildings (mind you we’ve been saying that for years now and still waiting for it to take over from 2.4GHz products!)

 You can read more information on 5GHz wireless in our '5GHz Frequency Bands' Article.